-1. Configure ICP for WebRTC.
+Configure ICP for WebRTC.
 You must configure a SIP trunk to support anonymous calls.
 Configuration differs depending on which ICP you are using, MiVoice Business, MiVoice Office 250, MiVoice MX-One, or MiVoice Office 400.

-NOTE: This step is not needed if you are using only subscriber mode.
+This step is not needed if you are using only subscriber mode.

-- Configure MBG for WebRTC.
+- 2. Configure MBG for WebRTC.
 Complete this step for all implementations.
-As part of this configuration, you must specify whether you intend to host the WebRTC client on a standalone web server or on MBG itself. - 3.
-Configure Web Server for WebRTC.
-Complete this step if you are hosting WebRTC client on a standalone web server.
-It involves downloading the Software Development Kit (SDK) from the WebRTC on MBG, unzipping the SDK to obtain Javascript libraries and PHP templates, and then uploading some or all of these files to your web server.
+As part of this configuration, you must specify whether you intend to host the WebRTC client on a standalone web server or on MBG itself.
+Select the appropriate MBG WebRTC Operating Mode: - WebRTC: This setting is for existing WebRTC support; existing documentation can be referred to.